 Steven’s South African Safari Route Map

-I had the pleasure of chatting to Steven, an Australian who spent 17 days in South Africa in January 2015.
+I had the pleasure of chatting to Steven, an Australian who spent 17 days in South Africa.
 Steven travelled with his partner Callum.
 The pair were invited along by Callum’s parents, Jeff and Karen.

 The trip was a family gathering to celebrate the 60th birthday of Callums father, Jeff.
 Together, the four of them explored South Africa’s largest city - Johannesburg, the malaria-free Madikwe Game Reserve, Cape Town’s sun-kissed beaches and scenic winelands, as well as the Kapama Private Game Reserve nestled in between the northern Drakensberg mountains and the Greater Kruger National Park.